 On May 30, 1806, Andrew Jackson and Charles Henry Dickinson met in a duel in Nashville, Tennessee.
 Charles Henry was an excellent duelist with 26 kills under his belt.
 The animosity between the two men seems to have started in 1805 over a bet at a horse race.

-The date May 30, was agreed upon for the duel.
-I have not been able to find the exact time, it was probably in the morning.
-I have set up the transit chart at Nashville for noon.
+On May 30, the two men met in for their duel.
+I could not find the exact time; it was probably early morning.
+I have set up the transit chart at Nashville, that I assume was the site, for noon.
 What you see is a bi-wheel with Jackson’s chart inner and the transit chart outer.

 Looking at the Chart

-This birth data is rated DD, so we can’t place much confidence in the house placements.
+Jackson’s birthdata is a DD, so we can’t place much confidence in the house placements.
 The planetary aspect patterns will not change much in a matter of a few hours, but the signs on the houses and the planet placements will change.
-It is critical for these to be correct if we expect to be able to make predictions.
+It is critical for these to be correct if we expect to make predictions.

 With this in mind, what does this chart suggest as an outcome of the duel?
 Where do we place the ‘actors’, Andrew and Charles Henry?
 Since we are studying this situation from Jackson’s point of view, he will be placed at the 1st House ( Aries rising, Mars as ruler represents him) .
 Jackson’s adversary, Dickinson, will be located there, in the 7th (Libra, with Venus as ruler).

 Venus ( Charles Henry) in the transit chart is in Aries, a difficult place for it, much too hot and dry, hence he is probably dangerously overwrought.
 This Jackson sensed waiting and letting him take the first shot, which he did too quickly.
 And further, we see that Venus is opposing Saturn and Uranus, which increases the stress.
 So, Charles Henry, from what we see so far, was not in very good shape.